James Elston

 Are there any grants available for back boiler removal?

 Unfortunately, there are no grants specifically for back boiler removal.
-However, homeowners may be eligible for a grant to upgrade their heating system.
+However, homeowners may be eligible for a grant to upgrade their heating system under the Boiler Upgrade Scheme.

 What is the alternative to replacing a back boiler with another back boiler?